Galaxy Science Fiction: 1970s and after

 Baen was replaced by John J. Pierce, but the situation only worsened.
 Pierce resigned within a year: the company was in increasing debt, and his office assistant recalls that the office appeared inefficiently run, though he commented that Pierce "clearly loved what he did and knew what he was talking about".
 Pierce's replacement was Hank Stine, who took over in late 1978, though because of Galaxy's irregular schedule Pierce's last issue was March–April 1979.
 Stine managed to produce only two more issues, June–July 1979 and September–October 1979, before UPD's financial problems spelled the end.
 Rights to the title were transferred to a new company, Galaxy Magazine, Inc., owned by Vincent McCaffrey, proprietor of Avenue Victor Hugo, a second-hand book store in Boston; UPD retained a ten percent interest in order to receive income from future sales to pay off their debts.
 Stine had compiled two more issues, but neither ever appeared; McCaffrey, who had also launched a separate magazine, Galileo, had cash-flow problems that prevented him from distributing the magazine as he had planned.
 One more issue did finally appear from McCaffrey, in July 1980, in a large format; it was edited by Floyd Kemske.
 A subsequent issue, to be dated October 1980, was assembled, but never distributed.

 The last few years of Galaxy's life were marked by stories of unpaid contributors.
 John Varley, for example, reported that he was still owed money for his stories five years after they appeared.
 Submissions from well-known writers fell away, and the lack of financial support from UPD meant that the pay rate was an unattractive one cent per word.
 Higher postal rates, higher paper costs, and continuing competition from the paperback science fiction market all added to the pressure on Galaxy.
 These problems were not resolved by the sale to McCaffrey, who did not even have enough money to pay for circulation postage, with the result that not every Galaxy subscriber received a copy of the final issue.
 Frederik Pohl places the blame for Galaxy's demise on Arnie Abramson, who, Pohl contends, "simply did not perform [the] basic functions of a publisher": paying the authors, ensuring subscribers received copies, and meeting other obligations.

+Relaunches of the magazine

 In 1994, the magazine reappeared briefly as a semi-professional publication under the editorship of E. J. Gold, son of H. L. Gold.
 E. J. Gold produced eight issues on a regular bimonthly schedule, starting with the January–February 1994 issue, and ending with March–April 1995.

+In August 2024, Starship Sloane Publishing relaunched Galaxy Science Fiction with Justin T. O'Conor Sloane serving as editor, Jean-Paul L. Garnier as deputy editor, Daniel Pomarède as science editor and Robert Silverberg as a contributing editor.
+The first issue featured cover art by Bruce Pennington, with new fiction by David Gerrold and Christopher Ruocchio among other notables.